botpress/readme/docs/INTEGRATIONS/using-integrations/slack.md

 ## Save Configuration

 Channel configuration is complete, you can now click **Save**.
-It is important you save your configuration before configuring the webhooks, otherwise Slack will be unable to validate the webhook url
+It is important you save your configuration before configuring the webhooks; otherwise, Slack will be unable to validate the webhook url

 Important: Do not activate the toggle or authorize Slack before saving.
 After saving, the toggle can be activated, but do not synchronize yet.